softwarefactory-project/www.softwarefactory-project.io/website/content/blog-quay.rst

 - create `creators` team that will allow create new repositories,
 - add the robot user to the team.

-All of those actions can be done by using the Quay Tool which is communicating with the Quay API and perform required actions.
+All of those actions can be done using the Quay Tool which is communicating with the Quay API and perform required actions.

 The tool repository is available `here <https://softwarefactory-project.io/r/plugins/gitiles/software-factory/python-quay-tool>`__.